andik101/redis-kubernetes/README.md

 ## Persistence

 By default, the redis mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) at the `/data` path.
 The volume is created using dynamic volume provisioning.
-Also a Persistent Volume Claim is cereated and it is specifed during installation and mounted in the hostPath.
+Also, a Persistent Volume Claim is created and it is specified during installation and mounted in the hostPath.